julia-rose-tech/HackerRank_Interview_Prep/README.md

 # HackerRank_Interview_Prep

-Code for all HackerRank Interview Prep Probelms Completed in Python
+Code for all HackerRank Interview Prep Probelms Completed in Python.

-Includes solutions to the 30 days of code challenges
+Includes solutions to the 30 days of code challenges.

-Many solutions include suggestions from CHATGPT for code improvements
+Many solutions include suggestions from CHATGPT for code improvements.

-There are 104 problems and 13 tests in the 3 Motnhs Preparation Kit
+There are 104 problems and 13 tests in the 3 Months Preparation Kit.

+Topics for more research:
+- Binary Search Trees
+- Sort (timsort)